About the vaccine rollout

 Walk-in AstraZeneca Vaccine Clinics are located across Greater Sydney for everyone aged 18 years and over.
 Find your nearest clinic.

 Let’s do this: book your vaccination appointment now.

 About the vaccines

-There are 2 COVID-19 vaccines currently available in Australia: Pfizer and AstraZeneca.
-You will receive the vaccine recommended for your age and other eligibility and clinical criteria.
+You will receive a vaccine recommended for your age and other eligibility and clinical criteria.

 You need 2 doses of the same vaccine at 2 appointments to complete the vaccination.
 Two doses of a COVID-19 vaccine will provide around 90% protection from hospitalisation and death from COVID-19.